Details of the 9-Day Standard Tour of Cairo, Luxor & Hurghada

 After that, you’ll go back to your hotel to spend the night.

-After enjoying breakfast on your third day, you will check out of the hotel to continue your nine-day journey to Cairo, Luxor, and Hurghada.
+Day 3: An excursion to the Egyptian Museum and historic sites: After enjoying breakfast on your third day, you will check out of the hotel to continue your nine-day journey to Cairo, Luxor, and Hurghada.
 On this day, you will explore the magnificent Cairo tourist sites, beginning by:

-A fantastic gateway to more than 4,000 years of ancient Egyptian history, is the Egyptian Museum.
+The Egyptian Museum: A fantastic gateway to more than 4,000 years of ancient Egyptian history, is the Egyptian Museum.
 Over 120,000 unique items, many of which are shown mummified, are housed on the two floors of the museum.
 These artifacts are discovered in the form of sculptures and funeral objects made of both expensive materials like gold, silver, and valuable stones and more common ones like wood or stone.

 In Cairo, lunch will be provided in a neighborhood eatery before visiting:

-The sanctuaries of the Virgin Mary, also known as The Hanging Church, which was built on the southern wall of a Roman fortification named Babylon in the fifth century AD while the holy family was looking for safety, serve as the focal point of the Coptic community in Cairo.
+The Hanging Church: The sanctuaries of the Virgin Mary, also known as The Hanging Church, which was built on the southern wall of a Roman fortification named Babylon in the fifth century AD while the holy family was looking for safety, serve as the focal point of the Coptic community in Cairo.
 It served as the residence of the Coptic patriarch for several years.
 The hanging church is 30 feet tall and has a beautiful creative design that combines elements from the 7th to the 13th centuries.

 The Amr Ibn Al-Aas Mosque, which was built in 641 AD and is still a functioning place of worship, is one of Egypt’s most well-known Islamic tourist attractions.
 The mosque is a work of living art that has undergone several reconstructions throughout history, making it function as a living museum of the development of Islamic architecture through the ages.